dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/index.md

 ## EF 6.3 on .NET Core

+This isn't really an EF Core 3.0 feature, but we think it is important to many of our current customers.

-We understand that many existing applications use previous versions of EF, and that porting them to EF Core only to take advantage of .NET Core can sometimes require a significant effort.
+We understand that many existing applications use previous versions of EF, and that porting them to EF Core only to take advantage of .NET Core can require a significant effort.
-For that reason, we have enabled the newest version of EF 6 to run on .NET Core 3.0.
+For that reason, we decided to port the newest version of EF 6 to run on .NET Core 3.0.

-There are certain limitations when using EF 6.3 in .NET Core, for example:
-- New providers are required to work on .NET Core
-- Spatial support with SQL Server won't be enabled

 For more details, see [what's new in EF 6](xref:ef6/what-is-new/index).